-We hired a VW California campervan from Inverness for our family of four to drive this legendary 500 mile coastal route of the North Coast Highlands of Scotland and can’t wait to tell you all about it.
+We hired a VW California campervan in Inverness for our family of four to drive this legendary 500 mile coastal route of the North Coast Highlands of Scotland and can’t wait to tell you all about it.

 Below we review our experience of renting a campervan with Inverness Campervans.